Find a home after repossession

 Look online or use a letting agent to find a private rented home.

-Most agents and many landlords run a credit check before offering a tenancy.
+Most agents and many landlords run a credit check before giving you a tenancy.

-If you cannot pass a credit check you might be asked to provide a guarantor.
+If you cannot pass a credit check you might be asked to for a guarantor.

 Find out how to rent with a poor credit history.